Exporting quinoa to Europe

 QUINOA “CHENOPODIUM QUINOA”

-Peru has dominated quinoa supply to Europe since 2014
+Peru dominates quinoa supply to Europe since 2014

 France is the largest importer of quinoa

 France has been a pioneering country for quinoa and still leads the import in Europe.
-Unlike other large importers, France still imports the majority of its quinoa from Bolivia, although Peru is closing the gap.
-France was also one of the first European countries where quinoa was produced and is now one of the largest producers in Europe (together with Spain).
+Unlike other large importers, France still imports the majority of its quinoa from Bolivia, although Peru is closing in.
+One of the first European countries to cultivate quinoa, France has now become the second biggest producer in Europe, after Spain.

-- Explore growing import markets such as Italy, Spain and Germany.
-Also keep an eye on potential growth in new markets in Central and Eastern European countries such as Poland, the Baltic States and the Czech Republic.
+- Explore the large markets with growing imports, but keep an eye also on potential growth in new markets in Central and Eastern European countries, such as Poland, the Czech Republic and Bulgaria.
+Use our tips on finding buyers in the European grains and pulses sector.

 The Netherlands is the main trade hub for quinoa

-With an export volume (re-exports) of around 3,500 tonnes in 2016, the Netherlands is the main trade hub for quinoa.
+With a re-export volume of around 4,000 tonnes in 2017, the Netherlands is the main trade hub for quinoa.
 From the Netherlands, most of Europe can be reached.
-Germany and France also exported between 1,300 and 1,500 tonnes.
-For you as an exporter, these are the main countries for bulk supply, but you can also find more and more opportunities for direct export in other countries.
-The main destinations for quinoa traded within Europe are France, Italy, the United Kingdom and Belgium.
+Germany, France, and recently Italy and Spain, also exported relatively large volumes of around 2,000 tonnes.
+For you as an exporter, these are the main countries for bulk supply, but be aware that part of the exports growth, such as in Spain, can be attributed to local development of quinoa cultivation.

 Insecurity of future supply and prices